-The following are the key roles and qualifications that would be expected of First aid and Medical providers for event providers.
+The following are the key roles and qualifications that would be expected of medical providers for event providers.
 Organisers are advised to check the competency of the staff being provided and may request evidence from providers e.g. certification etc. Where staff hold professional registration PIN numbers can be requested and online checks made with professional bodies.